You On AI Field Guide · Building Dams (Deaton Reading) The You On AI Field Guide Home

 Origin

-The dam metaphor is developed in Edo Segal's The Orange Pill, drawing on the river-of-intelligence framework.
+The dam metaphor is developed in Edo Segal's You On AI, drawing on the river-of-intelligence framework.
 The Deaton volume applies the metaphor specifically to the institutional interventions Deaton's empirical work has identified as necessary for technological transitions to produce broadly shared benefits.

 Key Ideas